AaravMohanty/CS180GroupProject/README.md

 ## Server Interface

 Functionality:
-Defines the methods used in the Client class.
+Defines the methods used in the Server class.

 ## ServerTest Class